Table of Contents

-1. Emotional depth, velocity and complexity
+1. Emotional depth and passion

 2. Deep empathy and sensitivity